unibo-spe/spe-slides/content/09-containerization/_index.md

     * and it may __demote__ manager nodes to worker nodes via `docker node demote <NODE_ID>`
     * it also may __remove__ nodes from the cluster via `docker node rm <NODE_ID>`

-6. Whenever done with this lecture, one may leave the Swarm via `docker swarm leave --force`
+5. Whenever done with this lecture, one may leave the Swarm via `docker swarm leave --force`
-    + _recall to do this after the lecture_, otherwise you won't be able to use Swarm at home!
+    + _remember to do this after the lecture_, otherwise you won't be able to use Swarm at home!

 ---